FedericoCos/Sudoku/README.md

 ## RUN
 Simply run the main script

-Use the mouse to select the grid in which you want to write a fixed numebr of the sudoku.
+Use the mouse to select the grid in which you want to write a fixed numeber of the sudoku.
 Press *BACKSPACE* to delete an inserted number

 Press *SPACE* to solve the sudoku

 Press *Z* to reset the sudoku

-## EXAMPLES
+## EXAMPLE

 https://github.com/user-attachments/assets/27f9fbcb-64f5-4c4e-b0f0-cc6513089307